A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 Is there a way to get back both indexes?

-I would like to get back 0 and 3 in this example.
+We would like to get back 0 and 3 in this example.

 Let’s update the linear search function to return a list of indexes in case the value we are looking for is in the list one or more times.

-Otherwise we return -1 as already done before.
+Otherwise, we return -1 as already done before.

 def linear_search(search_value, values):